adioshun/gitBook_DeepDrive/paper2017-decision-level-fusion.md

 - 해결책 : To solve these problems, the **decision-level fusion method** is used as a **late fusion** method.

+###### [Chavez-Garcia and Aycard]

-Chavez-Garcia and Aycard [46] proposed an evidential framework to improve the detection and tracking of moving objects by managing the uncertainty.
+- Chavez-Garcia and Aycard [46] proposed an evidential framework to improve the detection and tracking of moving objects by managing the uncertainty.

-Cho et al. [43] independently extracted data features using target information from sensors andcombined the entire target information for movement classification and tracking of moving objects.The transferable belief model was used to combine the sensor measurements by managing theuncertainty [47].
+Cho et al. [43] independently extracted data features using target information from sensors and combined the entire target information for movement classification and tracking of moving objects.

+The transferable belief model was used to combine the sensor measurements by managing the uncertainty [47].

-In the present study, we use the CNN framework to jointly consider the classificationperformance of each sensor modality, as well as the uncertainties.
+In the present study, we use the CNN framework to jointly consider the classification performance of each sensor modality, as well as the uncertainties.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzI0OTQ1MTZdfQ==
+eyJoaXN0b3J5IjpbLTE0NDE4NjE0NTZdfQ==
 -->